matteogarbelli/matteogarbelli.github.io/_pages/about.md

 ---
+layout: single
+title: "About"
-permalink: /
+permalink: /about/
-title: "Matteo Garbelli's Personal Homepage"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---